 Do you go early on futures betting, or do you wait for the tote?

 In this betting guide, we’ll look at what futures betting is, it’s advantages, disadvantages and how to use these markets to maximise your returns on the Melbourne Cup.

 |#3||Claim a 50% deposit bonus up to the value of USD $250||

 Advantages of placing a Melbourne Cup futures bet

 Getting in early has always been a positive in all aspects of betting because that’s when the best value is offered.

 - Most Melbourne Cup favourite’s pay in the range of $5-$8 by the time of race day, but you can get almost double that for most of the well-favoured runners in the months leading up to the race, with the markets constantly changing.

-If your desired runner isn’t listed at any of our recommended bookmakers, simply make contact with them and they will get a quote for your runner.
+- If your desired runner isn’t listed at any of our recommended bookmakers, simply make contact with them and they will get a quote for your runner.